-Papa Tuatahi is our headlining venue that platforms new and archival dance film created by artists from Aotearoa and beyond. throughout our Ka Awatea season you will experience a wide range of filmic styles that question and probe societal structures, bring joy through satire, showcase student works and encourage us to look inwards at our own hauora.
+Papa Tuatahi is our headlining venue that platforms new and archival dance film created by artists from Aotearoa and beyond. throughout our Putiputi season you will experience a wide range of filmic styles that question and probe societal structures, bring joy through satire, showcase student works and encourage us to look inwards at our own hauora.

 How incredible is this artist?!
 Please help them to continue to make breakthrough work by donating directly to them with a click of a button.
 Your support, big or small, will make a meaningful difference to their practice and livelihood.
 Aotearoa needs artists now more than ever.